Urban Data Science Expert Arianna Salazar-Miranda Joins YSE Faculty

 “Lidar data allowed us to create detailed maps of the types of built environments in the favelas to help improve infrastructure and access in historically marginalized communities,” she said.

 She has done extensive research with MIT Senseable City Lab scientists on the “15-Minute-Cities” model of urban planning that features the design of mixed-use neighborhoods with offices, schools, parks, and shops that are within a 15-minute walk or bike ride from everyone’s home.
 The walkable city cuts down on tailpipe emissions from gas-powered automobiles but a study she co-authored found that majority of Americans have never experienced it.
-The researchers, who analyzed mobile-phone location data for 40 million Americans, found that while many Northeastern cities in the U.S. are walkable, the median resident in the U.S. makes only 14% of trips for consumptive errands within a 15-walking radius and the fastest growing regions of the country have among the lowest levels of 15-minute usage.
+The researchers, who analyzed mobile-phone location data for 40 million Americans, found that while many Northeastern cities in the U.S. are walkable, the median resident in the U.S. makes only 14% of trips for consumptive errands within a 15-minute walking radius and the fastest growing regions of the country have among the lowest levels of 15-minute usage.

 “We are used to a world where every errand is an epic road trip, and we hardly notice the high costs we pay in time, gasoline, parking spaces and pollution,” Salazar-Miranda and co-author Carlo Ratti, director of Senseable City Lab, said in an article in Bloomberg.